ironcrypto/ironcrypto/README.md

 * You can ask me for an [executive deck] presenting the PoC-stage project.
 #### Current Work
 *	Modeling the quantum-chaotic nature of microstructure to refine limit order patterns and maximize MM rebates (work in progress).
-*	Building a na agent-based and RL-based backtesting engine for market-making strategies on digital assets.
+*	Building an agent-based and RL-based backtesting engine for market-making strategies on digital assets.
+* Testing some MEV ideas related to L2 sequencing

 #### 💻 Languages & Tools